Derek Barnett: 2020 season

 After missing the first week with a hamstring injury, Barnett played in 13 games (starting the final 10 of those) but suffered a calf injury that sidelined him in Week 16.
 With the Eagles eliminated the preceding week, he did not play in Week 17 so that he could heal.
 He finished the season with 5.5 sacks, 16 quarterback hits, and 34 tackles on the season.

 2021 season

 Barnett entered the season as a starting defensive end alongside Brandon Graham.
 He played in 16 games with 15 starts, recording 46 tackles, and two sacks.

 2022 season

 On March 24, 2022, Barnett signed a two-year contract extension with the Eagles.
 On September 11, during the season opener against the Detroit Lions, Barnett suffered a torn ACL, which knocked him out for the remainder of the season.
-Without Barnett, the Eagles reached Super Bowl LVII where they lost 38-35 to the Kansas City Chiefs.
+Without Barnett, the Eagles reached Super Bowl LVII where they lost 38–35 to the Kansas City Chiefs.

+2023 season

+Barnett was waived on November 24, 2023, after his playing time was significantly reduced.

+Houston Texans

+On November 27, 2023, Barnett was claimed off waivers by the Houston Texans.
+In the 2023 season, he started four games and appeared in six games for the Texans.
+He recorded 2.5 sacks and a pass defended for the team.
+In the Wild Card Round of the playoffs, Barnett had a sack in the victory over the Browns.

+Barnett re-signed with the Texans on April 1, 2024.
+On November 18, in a 34–10 road victory over the Dallas Cowboys, Barnett sacked quarterback Cooper Rush and forced a fumble, which was recovered by Cowboys offensive lineman Tyler Guyton, who then fumbled again after being hit by Texans safety Jalen Pitre.
+Barnett recovered this second fumble and returned it for a 28-yard touchdown.
+In Week 18 against the Titans, he had a 36-yard fumble return for a touchdown.
+In the 2024 season, Barnett finished with five sacks, 26 tackles, two forced fumbles, two fumble recoveries, and two defensive touchdowns.

+On March 10, 2025, Barnett re-signed with the Texans on a one-year, $5 million contract.